A Chinese Mother’s Miracle Baby

 From childhood, Qiao had grown up in a Communist Party-controlled environment and had truly believed in the Party.
 She said, “Because of the one-child policy, I turned from an activist promoting the Party to a vehement opponent of the Party.”

 Since being reunited with her son in the United States, Qiao has publicized statements severing all ties with the Chinese Communist Party, including the Communist Youth League and the Young Pioneers.

 Translation by Li Zhen.
 Research by Jane Lin.
-Written in English by Nicholas Zifcak and Cassie Ryan.
+Edited by Nicholas Zifcak and Cassie Ryan.

 Read the original Chinese article.